 Included here is a unique collection, locally created and bound, of early sheet music, including early Canadian and Hamilton imprints, as well as works such as "When You and I Were Young, Maggie" (lyrics by George Washington Johnson of Binbrook).
 There is a complete listing of the music contained in these volumes, in the in-house finding aid Music.

 Holdings include early editions of the Bible in different languages (Greek, Latin, Spanish, German, Welsh), a reprint of the Gutenberg Bible, and early books on alternative religions (ie. Quakers).

 One of three Canadian sets of Bell's British Theatre (1776-1777) is included in the collections.
 Each set is slightly different, so Hamilton Public Library's copy is unique.
 There are also several volumes of 18th century plays, and a first edition of Synge's Deirdre of the Sorrows.

 The Latin word incunabulum (plural incunabula) means cradle, and more loosely refers to the birthplace or origin of something.
-It is used in reference to early printed books, and is further defined as being a book printed using moveable type prior to the year 1501 AD.
+It is used in reference to early printed books, and is further defined as being a book printed using movable type prior to the year 1501 AD.

-Johann Gutenberg printed the first book using moveable type during the years 1450-1452 and the Gutenberg Bible is considered the first printed book.
+Johann Gutenberg printed the first book using movable type during the years 1450-1452 and the Gutenberg Bible is considered the first printed book.
 Local History & Archives owns a facsimile edition of the Gutenberg Bible.